 By SUSIE SPIKOL

-Susie Spikol is community program director for the Harris Center for Conservation Education in Hancock, N.H.
-The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation.
+Susie Spikol is Community Program Director for the Harris Center for Conservation Education in Hancock, N.H.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation.